alphadose/itogami/README.md

 # Itogami

-> The best goroutine pool till date
+> The best goroutine pool till date in terms of performance

 Saves a lot of memory and is the fastest among all existing golang threadpool implementations